Gaylord Texan Resort Hotel & Convention Center

-The resort hosted the National Conference of the Technology Student Association from June 28, 2015, through July 2, 2015 and 2022 National TSA Competition.

 The Glass Cactus nightclub located at the hotel was named one of Billboard magazine's 25 Hottest Clubs in North America in 2012.

+Annual events

+The resort features an annual holiday event with different themes and corporate sponsors each year.
+The event is called ICE! or Lone Star Christmas.
+Each annual exhibit has a different theme, with past themes including Charlie Brown, Nutcracker, Shrek, and Frosty the Snowman.

 Every year, starting with the second half of the NCAA Division I Football season, the College Football Playoff committee convenes at the hotel on a weekly basis to rank the top 25 teams in its weekly rankings, with their final meeting determining which four teams will advance to play for the National Championship.

-Annual events

-The resort features an annual event with different themes each year.
-The event is called ICE! and Lone Star Christmas and is sponsored by different corporations every year.
-Each annual exhibit is a different holiday theme such as Charlie Brown, Nutcracker, Shrek, and Frosty the Snowman.
+History